ArmandPhilippot/configs/.changeset/olive-donkeys-pick.md

 "@arphi/eslint-config": patch
 ---

-Fixes the name of some `@eslint-react/eslint-plugin` rules.
+Fixes the name of some `@eslint-react/eslint-plugin` rules used in the React config.

 The following rules have been renamed in a previous version of `@eslint-react/eslint-plugin`: